writings on math, logic, philosophy and art

 The principle of triviality

-Simply put: if you cannot explain the system using very elementary language and constructs, then there is probably inconsistency in it somewhere.
+Simply put: if you cannot explain something using very elementary language and constructs, then there is probably inconsistency in it somewhere.

 The concept of the self